molcikas/photon/README.md

     .register();
 ```

-If you have a value object that contains a list of items, you can add it as a child of the entity and optionally omit the id (since value objects are not supposed to have an id) and the foreign key to the parent.
-However, if you omit the id, Photon won't be able to link each item to its database row, so the entire list will be deleted and re-inserted whenever the aggregate is saved.
+If you have a value object that is a list of items, you can add the list as a child of the entity and optionally omit the id (since value objects are not supposed to have an id) and the foreign key to the parent.
+However, if you omit the id, Photon won't be able to link each object in the list to its database row, so the entire set of rows will be deleted and re-inserted whenever the aggregate is saved.

 ```java
 photon.registerAggregate(Recipe.class)